TheKoola/eosstracker/doc/Downloading-Collected-Data.md

 # Downloading GPS and Flight Data #

 ## Overview ##
 All data collected for flights is available for download from the SDR system through the web-based user interface.
-In addition the GPS logs, assuming the SDR system was installed within a vehicle, are also available for download.
+In addition, the GPS logs are also available for download.
 All data is in comma delimited format (CSV).